 Null Lens™

-See the artifact Lens returns before execution.
+See the signed record Lens returns before execution.

 Signed integrity